 After that I bought an Avent manual breast pump on the recommendation of my heath visitor which was a totally different experience.
 Easy to use, I could pump lots of milk and baby seemed to like the Avent teats that came with the bottles better than any other type too.

-Here is your free printable new baby shopping list which covers everything listed here!
+Here is your free printable new baby shopping checklist in PDF format which covers everything listed here!
+Use it of check off everything to make sure that you have everything that you need.

-So now you know what you should and shouldn’t get for baby.
+So now you know everything that you will need for baby.